 Money and expense

 Bhutan's currency is the Ngultrum (Nu), with 100 Chetrum = 1 Ngultrum.
 The Ngultrum is fixed to the value of India rupee.
-Carry a mixture of travellers cheques (American Express is most widely accepted) and cash in US dollars which can often be used for the purchase of souvenirs.
+Carry a mixture of traveler's checks (American Express is most widely accepted) and cash in US dollars which can often be used for the purchase of souvenirs.
 There are bank branches in all major towns.

 Tipping in Bhutan is not compulsory.
 Hotels and restaurant bills include service charges of 20%; there is no need to add anything further onto these bills.
 The tipping of your guide, driver and trek crew is purely a personal matter.
 However, we would suggest a tip per day of 10 USD for your guide and 6 USD for your driver.
 If you are trekking in Bhutan then other trek staff (such as horsemen/cooks) should be tipped around 8 USD per day for a short trek, for treks over 5 nights we recommend 5 USD per day.